peterr-s/hash_map/README.md

 ##### Safe Manipulation Functions

-`hash_map_add`, aliased as `add`, takes a pointer to a hash map, a pointer to a key, and a pointer to its associated value.
+`hash_map_put`, aliased as `put`, takes a pointer to a hash map, a pointer to a key, and a pointer to its associated value.
 If the key already exists its value is overwritten, else it's created.
 On success, this function returns `0`.
 If a memory allocation error occurs, it returns `HM_ERR_ALLOC`.

+`hash_map_put_destroy` is the same as `hash_map_put` unless the key already exists in the map, in which case it is deallocated before being overwritten.

 `hash_map_get`, aliased as `get`, takes a pointer to a hash map and a pointer to a key.
 It returns a pointer to the associated value if the key exists.
 If not, it returns NULL.